MicrosoftDocs/Viva/Viva/glint/setup/insights-to-glint.md

  ## Manage imported attributes

-You can see the list of attributes you’ve imported.
+You can see the list of attributes imported.

 1. To bring in other behaviors, select **+ Add attributes** and follow the same  procedure.
 Attributes continue to populate in the **Imported Attributes** column.

    :::image type="content" source="../../media/glint/setup/glintsights-manage-add-attributes.png" alt-text="Screenshot of the Import Viva Insights data window.":::

-2. Use the **ellipses** next to each behavior to open a dropdown menu, providing options for you to edit, customize, or delete attributes.
+2. Use the **ellipses** next to each behavior to open a dropdown menu, providing options for you to edit, customize, or delete.

    :::image type="content" source="../../media/glint/setup/glintsights-imported-attributes-dropdown.png" alt-text="Screenshot of the Imported Attributes dropdown menu.":::